mon1t0r/reverse-proxy/README.md

 ```

 ## Important info
-Before using the proxy, make sure the correct port number is specified in the script and run
+Before using the proxy, make sure the correct port numbers are specified in the script and run
 ```
 sudo ./shell/disable_tcp_reply.sh
 ```